-If classes are cancelled, students do not have to come to school; they are excused.
-If campuses are closed, classes are also cancelled.
-If classes are running late, students are to come to school at the time indicated that the campus will open and courses will be in session.
-If it is a clinical date and classes are running late (2 hours or more), then clinical will be cancelled.
+If classes are cancelled, students are not required to come to class/clinical.
+If CLC campuses are closed, classes are also cancelled.
+If classes are running late, students are to arrive at the time indicated the campus will open.
+If classes run late (2 hours or more) on a clinical date, clinical will be cancelled.